Employer resources and tools on employment equity

 National Occupational Classification (NOC)

 NOC organizes the world of work in a standardized and structured format.
 It provides descriptive information about occupations in the Canadian labour market.
-Version 2016.3 is the current one in use.
+Version 2016.3 is to be used to record and report employment equity data from the 2023 calendar year.
+Version 2021 is to be used to record and report data from the 2024 calendar year (reports due by June 1, 2025), as well as following years.

 The Canadian Human Rights Commission’s Framework for compliance audits under the Employment Equity Act